coq/coq/CONTRIBUTING.md

 ask on our [Discourse forum][Discourse] or [Gitter chat][Gitter] before, after, or while writing a bug report.

+It is better if you can test that your bug is still present in the current testing or development version of Coq (see the [next sub-section](#beta-testing)) before reporting it, but if you can't, it should not discourage you from reporting it.

 When it applies, it's extremely helpful for bug reports to include sample code, and much better if the code is self-contained and complete.
 It's not necessary to minimize your bug or identify precisely where the issue is,